 We are regulated by the PSRA and have an obligation to ensure that every offer on our website is genuine.
 In order to make an offer on one of our properties, you will need its property ID number – this is only available to those who have actually attended a viewing of the property.
 We hold a valid email and telephone number on file of all bidders on our website.
 No one can make an offer on our website unless they have physically attended a viewing of the property.

 The vendor is hoping to achieve at least the guide price so offers below the guide are unlikely to be accepted.
 That being said, some vendors will allow offers of less than the guide price to be made.
-Typically, the minimum offer that will be entertained on a property is 90% of the guide price.
+Typically, the minimum offer that will be processed on a property is 95% of the guide price.
+Anything less than this is not worth processing as will not be accepted.